Qatar Investment Authority takes stake in vaccine-maker CureVac

 ($1 = 0.8743 euros)

-(Reporting by Caroline Copley and Hans Seidenstuecker Additional reporting by Davide Barbuscia)
+(Reporting by Caroline Copley and Hans Seidenstuecker, Additional reporting by Davide Barbuscia; editing by Emelia Sithole-Matarise)

 ((Caroline.Copley@thomsonreuters.com; +49 30 2888 5214; Reuters Messaging: caroline.copley.thomsonreuters.com@reuters.net))